perturbo-code/perturbopy/docs/source/testsuite.rst

 * ``PERT_SCRATCH`` is the address of the folder where the auxiliary files in the tests will be located.
 * ``prel_coms`` is a set of commands to be executed *before* the ``perturbo.x`` run.
 This could be loading packages, specifying any environment variables, etc. Enter every command as a separate line preceded by a hyphen, respecting the file indentation.
 * ``comp_info`` - this block contains information about the ``perturbo.x`` computation.
 It has the ``exec`` field that specifies the run command taking into account the parallelization and other machine specifics.
-In this example, ``perturbo.x`` will be ran with the SLURM srun command using 8 MPI tasks
+In this example, ``perturbo.x`` will be ran with the SLURM srun command using 8 MPI tasks.

 Once, the ``config_machine.yml`` is set up, navigate to the `tests` folder and run: